Question (a) Give reasons for the following :

 A rainbow forms in the sky after a rain shower due to the dispersion of sunlight by water droplets in the atmosphere.
 These droplets act as tiny prisms, refracting and dispersing the sunlight, reflecting it internally, and refracting it again as it exits the droplet.
 This process separates the light into different colors, which are seen as a spectrum in the sky, always opposite to the Sun.
 The dispersion and internal reflection of light result in the rainbow's colors reaching the observer's eye.

-(b) Hypermetropia, also known as farsightedness, is a condition where a person can see distant objects clearly but struggles to see nearby objects distinctly.
-This occurs because the near point of the eye is farther away than the normal near point of 25 cm, making close objects appear blurry.
+(b) Hypermetropia, also known as far-sightedness, is a vision condition where a person can see distant objects clearly but has difficulty seeing nearby objects distinctly.

 (i) Hypermetropic eye :